 I travel a lot, and this card is widely considered to be the best travel card on the market.
 It offers me 3x points on all travel and dining purchases, and one point per dollar spent elsewhere.
 Points are earned in the Chase Ultimate Rewards program, which allows me to transfer my rewards to nine airlines and four hotel programs.
 I get tremendous value when I’m able to utilize transfer partners like United, Southwest, British Airways and Hyatt.
 And just keep in mind that you can redeem your rewards with these airline’s partners as well.
 That means that your United or Singapore miles can be redeem for flights on airlines like Lufthansa, Swiss, Turkish and other Star Alliance airlines.
 Likewise, British Airways miles can be redeem for flights on American, Alaska and other OneWorld partners, and Korean SkyPass miles can be redeemed for flights on Delta and other SkyTeam partners.
 Or, your points are worth 1.5 cents each toward travel reservations made through Chase.

-This card also comes with a Priority Pass Select airport lounge membership, which allows unlimited guests at over 1,000 locations around the world.
+This card also comes with a Priority Pass Select airport lounge membership, which allows entrance for you and up to three guests at over 1,000 locations around the world.
 It does have a $450 annual fee, but it’s mostly offset by a $300 annual travel statement credit.
 I consider its net cost to be $150 per year.

 This card offers me 1.5% cash back on all purchases and has no annual fee.
 But what savvy award travel enthusiasts know is that you are really earning Ultimate Rewards points that can be transferred to the Sapphire Reserve or other Chase cards that offer these points.
 This means that I can transfer my points to airline or hotel programs, or redeem them for 1.5 cents each towards travel reservations.